Akuli/jou/README.md

 MacOS support is new.
 Please create an issue if something doesn't work.

-1. Install Git, make and LLVM 14.
+1. Install Git, make and LLVM 15.
     If you do software development on MacOS, you probably already have Git and make, because they come with Xcode Command Line Tools.
-    You can use [brew](https://brew.sh/) to install LLVM 14:
+    You can use [brew](https://brew.sh/) to install LLVM:
     ```
-    $ brew install llvm@14
+    $ brew install llvm@15
     ```
 2. Download and compile Jou.
     ```